GingerCohle/ProFPN/README.md

-## ProFPN: Progressive Feature Pyramid Network with Soft Proposal Assignment for Object Detection
+## ProFPN: Progressive Feature Pyramid Network with Soft Proposal Assignment for Object Detection (Knowledge Based System Early Access 2024)

 #### This is the official repo of ProFPN and soft proposal assignment.